We understand that employment problems can be traumatic and sensitive.

 Depending on the facts and circumstances involved, and each party’s willingness to settle, the process can take from as little as a week to slightly over a year.
 If we file litigation, the court usually tries to set the trial date around one year from the date the case is filed.
-To find out more, contact us now!
+To find out more, please fill out our Potential Case Review Form now!

 How long does this process take?

 In employment cases, the damages are usually tied closely to the actual harm.
 For example, if you were unlawfully terminated and it took you two years to obtain new similar employment, you would generally be entitled to two years of lost wages, your attorney fees (in most cases), most of your costs, potential emotional distress and other non-compensatory damages.
 For cases involving unpaid wages, missed breaks, failure to pay overtime, etc., those direct damages are compensable often times along with penalties, attorney fees and costs.
 There is also a highly satisfying feeling of standing up for what is right, asserting your rights, and fighting so that the next person behind you doesn't get treated the same way.
-To stand up for your rights, contact us now!
+To stand up for your rights, please fill out our Potential Case Review Form now!

 What kind of recovery can I expect?

 Nobody is a perfect employee and there is no law requiring perfection in your job.
 Everybody makes mistakes.
 Even though you made mistakes, that fact doesn’t provide your employer with a “free pass” to treat you unlawfully.
 The State of California and the Federal Government have strong public policy in place to protect the workers.
-To find out more about your right, contact us now!
+To find out more about your right, please fill out our Potential Case Review Form now!